klenth/huckleberry/README.md

 # Huckleberry Agency Website

+## Implementation notes (Kathy)
+More or less done; it isn't pixel-by-pixel perfect to the reference, but it's close enough (would take a binary search on box dimensions to make it match perfectly).
+It looks correct on various form factors, the colors match, alignment is right, etc.

+The only "cheating" I did was using CSS variables (mostly for the colors).

+The original assignment text follows.

+---

 In this workshop, you'll build a minimal landing page for an agency.

 This mockup is built entirely using _flow layout_: no Flexbox, no grid, no absolute positioning.
 It relies heavily on padding, margin, and border.